taikedz/git-workshop/workshop-notes/05_guided_course.md

 ## Pull in changes from original repo

-Update your repo with the original repo
+You may be asked to update your repo with the original repo.

 ```sh
 git pull https://github.com/taikedz/git-workshop master
 ```

+If you get a "merge conflict" message, edit the `data/participants.txt` file again to remove the conflict lines.
+Make sure to preserve any new names that have appeared.

 ## You're done!